 When the material is described as Velvet, it is a fabric of silk, nylon, acetate, rayon, polyester, etc. Sometimes it will have a cotton backing.
 It is a thick, soft pile formed of loops.
 It can be washable or dry clean only, so check the manufacturer clothing tags for washing instructions.

-For an example of a Velvet Halloween costume, see our Midnight Priestess Costume.
+For an example of a Velvet product, see our Black Velvet Knee High Stockings.

 When a product is described as having vellum paper it is a semi-translucent thin paper that has a plastic feel.
 Light can pass through it.
 It is a paper product material that is best used indoors.